openhab/openhab-addons/addons/binding/org.openhab.binding.osramlightify/README.md

 ## Notes

+### Power on/off

 When devices are powered on it typically takes several seconds for them to join the ZigBee network and for the gateway poll to see them and bring the things online in openHAB.
 If multiple devices are powered on at the same time they join the network one at a time serially so it can take quite a while until everything is done.

 When devices are powered off it takes 10 minutes for them to go offline in openHAB.
 This is a limitation of the gateway and protocol(s) involved.

+### Pairing

+When pairing devices with a gateway using the Lightify app sometimes the app appears to have a name for the device but the gateway does not actually have it set and so the device shows up in the openHAB inbox with a generic name.
+This is not a problem with openHAB or the OSRAM Lightify binding.
+If this happens you can correct the gateway via the Lightify app by tapping on the device, tapping on the name at the top of the screen, then tapping done to write the name to the gateway.
+It does not appear to be necessary to change the name at all.
+OpenHAB will then update the inbox entry with the new name on the next poll (you may need to reload paperUI to see it though).

 ## Channels